-Standard Employers have effective arrangements in place to manage the risks from radiation (ionising and non-ionising) to employees, patients, and other persons.
+Standard Employers have effective arrangements in place to manage the risks from radiation (ionising and non-ionising) to employees, patients and other persons.
 Rationale Failure to control the risks from radiation can lead to serious ill health and injury.
-Legal Reference See further guidance section below Criteria Evidence Legal References The organisation has policies and procedures in place for managing the risks from radiation.
-Policies and Procedures Management responsibilities lonising Radiation Regulations 2017, EPR10/RSA93 and more specific legal requirements as detailed below.
+Legal Reference See further guidance section below Criteria Evidence Legal References Observations The organisation has policies and procedures in place for managing the risks from radiation.
+Policies and Procedures Management responsibilities Ionising Radiation Regulations 1999, EPR10/RSA93 and more specific legal requirements as detailed below.
 The organisation has access to appropriately qualified experts on radiation safety.
 RPA certificate of competence by a HSE approved assessing body Reports of experts Management of Health and Safety at Work Regulations 1999 and more specific legal requirements as detailed below.
-(E.g., Radiation protection adviser, medical physics expert, radioactive waste adviser, laser protection adviser.)
-The organisation has appointed radiation protection supervisors (RPSs) and laser protection supervisors (LPSs) and satisfied itself that it has: Letters of appointment and scope of duties Training records Management of Health and Safety at Work Regulations 1999 and more specific legal requirements as detailed below.
-Ionising Radiation Regulations 2017, Regulation 14 appointed an appropriate number of competent staff with the authority to supervise the work provided appropriate information and instruction, including what to do in an emergency and where to seek more information.
+(E.g. Radiation protection adviser, medical physics expert, radioactive waste adviser, laser protection adviser.)
+The organisation has appointed radiation protection supervisors (RPSs) and laser protection supervisors (LPSs) and satisfied itself that it has: Letters of appointment and scope of duties Training records Management of Health and Safety at Work Regulations 1999 and more specific legal requirements as detailed below. appointed an appropriate number of competent staff with the authority to supervise the work Ionising Radiation Regulations 1999, Regulation 14 provided appropriate information and instruction, including what to do in an emergency and where to seek more information.

-Criteria Evidence Legal References Suitable and sufficient risk assessments have been completed for all ionising and non-ionising (including EMF and optical) radiation hazards.
+Criteria Evidence Legal References Observations Suitable and sufficient risk assessments have been completed for all ionising and non-ionising (including EMF and optical) radiation hazards.
 Risk assessments Risk register Management of Health and Safety at Work Regulations 1999, Regulation 3, and more specific legal requirements as detailed below.
 Action has been taken to ensure the risks are controlled so far as is reasonably practicable.
 Designated areas Maintenance schedules Management of Health and Safety at Work Regulations 1999, Regulation 4 and more specific legal requirements as detailed below.
-The employer has provided appropriate, suitable, and sufficient training.
+The employer has provided appropriate, suitable and sufficient training.
 Training plans Training Records Management of Health and Safety at Work Regulations 1999 and more specific legal requirements as detailed below.
 Staff are designated as classified radiation workers where necessary.
-Register of designated staff Ionising Radiation Regulations 2017, Regulation 2021 Classified radiation workers are subject to continuous personal dosimetry and annual medical surveillance.
-Dose records and dose record reviews Surveillance records Medical records Ionising Radiation Regulations 2017, Regulations 20-27 Incidents of lost or damaged dosimeters and possible over exposure are investigated.
-Investigation reports Ionising Radiation Regulations 2017, Regulations 20-27 Doses for non-classified staff working with ionising radiations are appropriately assessed.
-Assessments Dose records and dose record reviews Ionising Radiation Regulations 2017 Health and Safety at Work etc Act 1974, Section 7 Arrangements are in place for appropriate monitoring, recording and review of ionising radiation dose rates and contamination in and around radiation and transport facilities.
-Radiation monitoring records Monitoring instrument calibration certificates Ionising Radiation Regulations 2017, Regulations 8 & 19
+Register of designated staff lonising Radiation Regulations 1999, Regulation 20 Classified radiation workers are subject to continuous personal dosimetry and annual medical surveillance.
+Dose records and dose record reviews Surveillance records Medical records Ionising Radiation Regulations 1999, Regulations 20-26 Incidents of lost or damaged dosimeters and possible over exposure are investigated.
+Investigation reports lonising Radiation Regulations 1999, Regulations 20-26 Doses for non-classified staff working with ionising radiations are appropriately assessed.
+Assessments Dose records and dose record reviews Ionising Radiation Regulations 1999 Health and Safety At Work etc Act 1974, Section 7 Arrangements are in place for appropriate monitoring, recording and review of ionising radiation dose rates and contamination in and around radiation and transport facilities.
+Radiation monitoring records Monitoring instrument calibration certificates lonising Radiation Regulations 1999, Regulations 8 & 19